 the tunnel and the payload stream will demand that the other end

 retransmit them.
-If the packet loss rate is over a certain limit, the
+If the packet loss rate is over 50%, the

-frequency of retransmissions will increase exponentially.
+frequency of retransmissions will increase without limit.
 Thus it's

 recommended that tunnels should use UDP or another datagram protocol, letting